ecod24/8-3-snack-a-log/README.md

 - Use unit tests to guide the building process
 - Deploy the applications online, so anyone can see them online

-## Expecatations
+## Expectations

 - Each partner should commit and push their work at least once per day (for days we have class)
-- You should edit the *Helpful Links* section of this readme to include links for your relevant project planning resources
+- You should edit the _Helpful Links_ section of this readme to include links for your relevant project planning resources

 ## Submitting Your Work